-While as stated above, management is confident that, with the increased production levels at 4,000 ó 6,000 bopd, the Company will have sufficient funding for its ongoing activities and its current capital expenditure plans, it is aware that because of the reduced level of oil sales in the first four months of 2012 additional funding may be necessary to meet planned outflows.
-The Company has a number of options with respect to capital expenditure and can defer, delay or cancel several planned capital items.
-Given the low level of committed capital expenditure, the Directors believe that the Company has sufficient funds but would like to progress other activities if funding allows.
-For this reason, the Company has been exploring a number of alternative funding arrangements including discussions with the Company& Kazakh bank with regard to a USD5 million loan facility which are very close to being finalized.
+While as stated above, management is confident that, with the increased production levels at 4,000 ó 5,000 bopd combined with the debt facility, the Company will have sufficient funding for its ongoing activities and its current capital expenditure plans, it is aware that should the oil sales fall below the anticipated level, or should the anticipated increase in the selling price not be achieved, then additional funding may be necessary to meet planned outflows.
+The Company has a number of options with respect to its expenditure plans and can defer or delay or cancel several planned items.
+Given the low level of committed capital expenditure, the Directors believe that the Company has sufficient funds to meet its current plans.

 The Company is currently adopting a prudent approach to cash management and will proceed with such projects when certain milestones have been met.
-Discussions have also been initiated with regard to reserve based lending and on other corporate and project related financing options.
+Discussions have also been initiated with regard to reserve based lending and other corporate and project related financing options.

 With regard to longer term requirements, the Company regularly considers farm-out/farm-in and joint venture opportunities as a means of developing its business and sharing financial and/or commercial risks.
-As at the date of this report, the Company is in discussions with several parties with regard to a potential farm in and/or joint ventures.
+As at the date of this report, the Company is in ongoing discussions with several parties with regard to a potential farm in and/or joint ventures.

-The Directors have examined these issues to form a view on the Companyøs ability to realise its assets and discharge its liabilities in the normal course of business.
+The Directors have examined these issues to form a view on the Company ability to realise its assets and discharge its liabilities in the normal course of business.
 After making enquiries and considering the circumstances referred to above, the Directors have a reasonable expectation that the company has adequate resources and potential to continue operations for at least the next twelve months.
 For these reasons they continue to adopt the going concern basis of accounting in preparing the condensed interim consolidated financial statements.